publishpress/PublishPress-Future/readme.txt

 = [3.1.1] - UNRELEASED =

 * ADDED: Add new bulk action for posts to update future action scheduler based on post's metadata, #538;
-* FIXED: Fix compatibility with 3rd party plugins that import posts, #538;
 * DEPRECATED: Deprecate class PublishPress\Future\Core\DI\ContainerInterface in favor of PublishPress\Psr\Container\ContainerInterface;
 * DEPRECATED: Deprecate class PublishPress\Future\Core\DI\ContainerNotInitializedException;
 * DEPRECATED: Deprecate class PublishPress\Future\Core\DI\ServiceProvider;
 * DEPRECATED: Deprecate interface PublishPress\Future\Core\DI\ServiceProviderInterface;
+* FIXED: Fix compatibility with 3rd party plugins that import posts, #538;
+* FIXED: Fix JS error when admin user has no permissions, #533 (Thanks to @raphaelheying);
+* FIXED: Fix missed post link on the email notification, or actions log, when the post is deleted, #507;
+* FIXED: Fix plugin activation hook not running on plugin activation, #539;
+* REMOVED: Remove tooltip from the "Expires" column in the posts list, #511;

 = [3.1.0] - 06 Sep, 2023 =